DSR-RHIT/me447-visualizing-data/cm/cm902-software-studio.md

 install.packages("tidyverse")
 ```

-However, these methods work only for pacakges available from the
+However, these methods work only for packages available from the
 Comprehensive R Archive Network (CRAN).
 Some authors make their packages
 available on GitHub only.
 To install packages from GitHub, first install
 the devtools package using the RStudio *Packages \> Install* as shown